 Adding New Aspects and Regulations to the Existing Probation

-Part of these additional guidelines would be to ensure you do not violate probation again.
-But typically, these stricter regulations are better than the alternative of serving more jail time.
+These additional guidelines would include ensuring you do not violate probation again.
+However, these stricter regulations are typically better than the alternative of serving more time in jail.

 Differences Between Formal and Informal Probation